flannon/vagrant-templates/README.md

 # vagrant-templates
-Templates for building vagrant boxes for
+Templates for building vagrant boxes

 ## Table of Contents